markus-k/mini-risc/README.md

 The testbench runs a simple program which multiplies two numbers from registers r0 and r1.

+The `fpga/` subdirectory contains files for running the CPU on a Spartan 6 Mojo-V3 board.

 ## Using the assembler

 Sources for the assembler are located in the subdirectory `asm/` and can be compiled using `make`.